Coastal management

 - Volume 3 (15MB) - additional conservation and threat summary, cell descriptions.

-With regards to marine debris we support individuals and community groups in taking self-lead steps to looking after priority coastal areas on Eyre Peninsula.
+- See our marine debris page for information on how the community can take self-lead steps to look after priority coastal areas on Eyre Peninsula.

-We consult regularly with various land and coastcare groups, as well as Friends of Parks volunteers.
-We encourage community members to contact us to discuss coastal management issues concerning them.
+- We consult regularly with various land and coastcare groups, as well as Friends of Parks volunteers.
 Each year we put out for expressions of interest to Eyre Peninsula community groups for funding to complete landscape projects which can include coastal protection works.